Guide

 are intended for localised (windowed) graph analysis specifically within an urban analysis context: they use explicit distance thresholds; engage unique variants of centrality measures; handle cases such as simplest-path heuristics and segmentised forms of analysis; and extend these algorithms to handle the derivation of land-use accessibilities, mixed-uses, and statistical aggregations using similarly windowed and network-distance-weighted methods.
 Second, networkX

-scales very poorly to larger graphs, and can become unusable for large cities or large distance thresholds.
+scales very poorly to larger graphs, and can become unusable for large cities or large distance thresholds due to poor performance.

 The following points may be helpful when using OSMnx